-\Meausred using Level III in fair value heirearchy.
-There were no major changes in business of AFK Gaming Private Limited and hence Management has considered fair value at March 31, 2021 to be reasonable approximation of fair value as at March 31, 2022.
-Further, Rusk Media Private Limited was acquired during the year and hence acquistion value is deemed to be fair value.
+Meausred using Level III in fair value heirearchy.
+There were no major changes in business of AFK Gaming Private Limited and hence Management has considered fair value at 31 March 2022 to be reasonable approximation of fair value as at 31 March 2023.
+Furthur, Rusk Media Private Limited's Compulsorily Convertible Preference Shares (CCPS) have been valued based on the latest valuation round conducted by the company during the year.
+Therefore, this valuation has been considered as the fair value as of the year-end, which is 31 March 2023.

-\Meausred using Level I in fair value heirearchy.
+Meausred using Level I in fair value heirearchy.